gabro-cpu/0ster1k/README.md

 # 0ster1k.exe

-This is my new **C++ GDI Malware**, a project I've been working on to explore and demonstrate the capabilities of the Windows GDI (Graphics Device Interface) when pushed to its limits.
+This is my new **C++ GDI Malware**, a project I've been working on for days.
 It's written entirely in C++ and showcases various visual and audio payloads.

 In this repository, you'll find: